 Holiday home hotspots

-Inevitably, different destinations appeal to different groups although many areas can accommodate a wide range of tastes from child-friendly activities to buzzing nightlife.
+Inevitably, different destinations appeal to different groups although many areas can accommodate a wide range of tastes from child-friendly activities to specialists watersports.
 According to Mumsnet, the top 10 UK family holiday destinations are:

 - The Isle of Wight

 While Northumberland’s No.1 position may be a surprise to many, with its combination of great beaches, fantastic walks, and loads of historical sites including Alnwick Castle which was a key location for the Harry Potter films, it’s got something for everyone!

 Having been named as a UNESCO World Heritage Site in July 2017, the Lake District is set to rise up the rankings as a holiday destination.
 For those who see their holiday home as a financial investment, the good news is that house prices in the area are generally immune from the effects of economic uncertainty.
 “Demand always outstrip supply,” according to one local estate agent, who adds, “We seem to be shielded from house prices falls around here.”